National Geography Standards

 • (up to and including) 12th grade

-Essential Element: The World In Spatial Terms
+Essential Element: The World in Spatial Terms

 How to use maps and other geographic representations, geospatial technologies, and spatial thinking to understand and communicate information